EstrellaSpaans/SQL_Stack_Overflow_Analysis_and_Dashboard/README.md

 # SQL Analysis With BIGQUERY and Dashboard in Data Studio
-This project helped me to apply the basics of SQL and get acquainted with BIGQUERY public data sets.
+This project helped me to apply the basics of SQL and get acquainted with bigger public data sets in BIGQUERY and Data Studio.
+Data was analyzed on 09/17/2020.

 ## **Business Questions**